Route Guide

 Arrives at EPCOT main entrance (front) — never International Gateway

-No Skyliner, boat, or one-seat monorail to EPCOT
+No Skyliner, boat, one-seat monorail, or regular bus to EPCOT

-2026 caveat EPCOT monorail line has had notable breakdowns; bus is steadier for deadlines
+2026 caveat EPCOT monorail line has had notable breakdowns; check it's running, with the backup bus as the fallback

 Tips for This Route

 Walk to the TTC — it's the Polynesian's superpower.
-No other resort can, and for EPCOT it usually beats both the Resort Monorail and the wait for a bus.
+No other resort can, and for EPCOT it usually beats riding the Resort Monorail the long way around.

 Don't ride the Resort Monorail to EPCOT.
 It goes four stops the long way to a TTC you can walk to in under ten minutes.